moleculerjs/docker-demo/README.md

 # Services
 - **api**: API Gateway services
+- **calc**: Sample service with heavy mathematical calculation to test auto scaling of K8s.
 - **greeter**: Sample service with `hello` and `welcome` actions.
 - **products**: Sample DB service with MongoDB if `process.env.MONGO_URI` is defined, otherwise with NeDB.